yaoh317-spec/sandwich-conductor/README.md

 If it could work in even 1 fs all can be think it worked.
 https://steamcommunity.com/profiles/76561198227000340/     prove im a human.   and my english is bad as fuck so i use lot google translate but i still try to translate some place sorry for hard to reading.
 btc: bc1qajt2xx9ava85t2guy2ehzjgzvns72xmc6td5rz
-if it works then u can pay some not forcing but i need to buy new gpu if it not work or u think this bullshit just dont need to give any money.
+if it works then u can give some not forcing but i need to buy new gpu if it not work or u think this bullshit just dont need to give any money.
 Can use Mica too Stablize but still have some problems but it maybe work more longer best size might xe 4.5nm graphite 3-5nm  Silicone oil 200nm
 quantum tunneling can down to the almost 1/10000000. only hypothesis i cant promise.